 In a general sense, Thai Sen theory implies that (physical) blockages and obstructions of the flow of “Life Energy” in our bodies lead to illnesses and discomforts.
-In the Orient, this vital Life Energy is called Prana, Lom Pran, Ki or Qi, among other labels, depending on the country and the traditional medical system used.
+In the Orient, this Vital Life Energy is called Prana, Lom Pran, Ki, Chi, or Qi, among other terms, depending on the country and the traditional medical system used.

 Naturally, a lot of focus in Thai Massage is directed at clearing the blockages of the Thai Sen Lines by using a variety of techniques, such as stretches, vibration, acupressure, percussion, and so on.
 Thus, by opening up the Sen Lines, Life Energy can flow unobstructed and promote healing and health.

 A “disturbing” fact however is that we are told that the Thai Sen Energy Lines, just like the Indian Prana Nadis or Chinese TCM Meridians, cannot be seen.
 They are said to be invisible.
 For the Western intellectually inclined mind, such is highly inconvenient.
 We want to see, touch, designate, categorize, and prove things.
 Moreover, results of our actions need to be repeatable.
 It’s the Western way of doing science.